ravshanovtohir/medium/README.md

 # medium
 To use the program, first download this repository

-To use the program, first download this repository

 # setup database
 The data structure is located inside the model file inside the setup file.
 In this file, copy the postgres code to your postgresql terminal and create a database.
 After that, edit the database information in the .env file (such as password and database name).
 If you want, postgresQl code for mock data is written in the mockData.js file inside the setup file